All Episodes

 Is that where this all began for you, Ryan?

-Started when I was 10 years old watching the surputer film in fifth grade.
+Started when I was 10 years old watching the Surputer film in fifth grade.

 Which film?

-Uh JFK getting shot in his limo.
+JFK getting shot in his limo.

 It was Hurricane Gloria.

-And my dad stayed on the island, and we went up to my grandparents.
+And my dad stayed on the island and we went up to my grandparents.

-We were gonna visit them anyway.
+We were going to visit them anyways.

-So we're like, well, let's go early and avoid this hurricane.
+We were like, well, let's go early and avoid this hurricane.

-And on the news, they showed his property, and there it was like knee deep water, and we're all freaking out.
+And on the news, they showed his property and it was like knee-deep water.

 It's because the news anchor just got on their knees in ankle deep water, right?